Astropy mentoring program#

 Pairing up with a mentor#

 If a willing and available mentor is identified, they fill out a form to also be registered in the mentoring scheme (if they have not already done so previously).
-However, it may be that there are no individuals available to mentor – thus we cannot guarantee that everyone who wants to become a mentee would be able to do so.
+However, it may be that there are no individuals available to mentor, or that all available mentors consider the application to be unsuitable – thus we cannot guarantee that all applications to become a mentee will be accepted.

 Mentoring program guidance#